P (complexity): Pure existence proofs of polynomial-time algorithms

 Some problems are known to be solvable in polynomial time, but no concrete algorithm is known for solving them.
 For example, the Robertson–Seymour theorem guarantees that there is a finite list of forbidden minors that characterizes (for example) the set of graphs that can be embedded on a torus; moreover, Robertson and Seymour showed that there is an O(n3) algorithm for determining whether a graph has a given graph as a minor.
 This yields a nonconstructive proof that there is a polynomial-time algorithm for determining if a given graph can be embedded on a torus, despite the fact that no concrete algorithm is known for this problem.

 Alternative characterizations

 In descriptive complexity, P can be described as the problems expressible in FO(LFP), the first-order logic with a least fixed point operator added to it, on ordered structures.
-In Immerman's 1999 textbook on descriptive complexity, Immerman ascribes this result to Vardi and to Immerman.
+In Immerman's 1999 textbook on descriptive complexity, Immerman ascribes this result to Vardi and to Immerman 1982.

+In 1992 an alternative characterization of FP was given by Bellantoni and Cook, who define polynomial-time computable functions using a safe recursion scheme, providing a machine-independent, structural definition within the framework of implicit computational complexity.

 It was published in 2001 that PTIME corresponds to (positive) range concatenation grammars.